cperves/moodle-block-my_external_backup_restore_courses/README.md

 *  moodle_role
 * Choose "Course server"
   * settings value view will be simplified
+  * if not sometimes theme cache prevent field filter to work correctly, so empty cache should solve the trouble
 * categorytable, categorytable_foreignkey and categorytable_categoryfield
   * The category tables and field enabling to retrieve course category informations
     * Default values are sufficient, feel free to change them depending of your usages